chabb/load-balancer/README.md

   - It's quite the same table
 - Better tooltip on the chart
 - Allow the chart to be resizable
+- The domain of the y axis is found in a bad way
+- Automatic detection of the bins domain
+- Dynamic number of bins ( either by the user, or computed )
+- The axises of the chart could be better
 - Allow an user to pass a custom algorithm ( we can add another editor in the settings section ) that generates a distribution.
 The algorith would be a JS function that get passed the nodes and files, and return a distribution.